mlz-ictrl/nicos/doc/source/gui/widgets.rst

 :class:`.TrendPlot` (in nicos.guisupport.plots)
    Displays a time series of one or more devices/cache values.

-:class:`.ValueLed` and :class:`.StatusLed` (in nicos.guisupport.led)
+:class:`.ValueLed`, :class:`.StatusLed`, and :class:`.ClickableOutputLed` (in nicos.guisupport.led)
-   Displays a boolean value or a device status as a stylized LED.
+   Display a boolean value or a device status as a stylized LED.

 :class:`.DeviceValueEdit` and :class:`.DeviceParamEdit` (in nicos.guisupport.typedvalue)
    Displays a widget (or a number of widgets) suitable for editing the value